 First, we’d recommend taking a long, hard look at your end-to-end recruitment process.
 Getting your recruitment strategy right is the foundation for great hiring and will massively help reduce the risk of a bad hire.

 But, getting your strategy right takes time, it doesn’t just happen overnight.
 To help you get started, here are the steps we think you should take:

-- First, take a look at our 2022 recruitment strategies guide.
-We guide you through a number of popular ways to improve your process, which are proven to work for 2022.
+- First, take a look at our recruitment strategies guide.
+We guide you through a number of popular ways to improve your process, which are proven to work in the age of digital hiring.